A Christmas banner with old, burnt out lightbulbs.

 First, I stuck the bulbs into a piece of insulation we had leftover, to make them easier to spray, and then I sprayed one coat of the Rust-Oleum Mirror Effect Spray.
 I let the paint set up for a minute and then I lightly spritzed the bulbs with a vinegar and water solution (just like I did when I turned a mason jar into a lamp here, and an old window into a mirror, here)

 The spray actually dries very quickly but I waited until the next day to string them with the baker’s twine.
 To do that I made a simple knot and put the bulb in the loop.
-A loop was tied on each end to hold the banner up, and we were in business.
+I tied a loop on each end to hold the banner up, and we were in business.
 (No, I don’t have man hands, they belong to the hubs…because he refuses to touch my camera. 😉 )

 I have several other holiday crafts I can’t wait to share, plus my holiday home tour.
 Happy holidays!

 I have a couple of other fun Christmas crafts you can check out…